mikic202/Bomberman_Game/README.md

-<h1 style="text-align: center;">Bomberman</h1>
+﻿<h1 style="text-align: center;">Bomberman</h1>
-This is our interpretation of the classic Bomberman game.
+This interpretation of the classic Bomberman game.
+This was a group project, but I decided to make few of functionalities on my own to test my skils.
+Base idea behind the game is the same.
 We created the game with three game modes:

 - Versus mode - two players playing on one computer face each other to see who can blow up the other one.
 - Story mode - one player ventures out on the adventure to find an exit from the mines.
 He needs to destroy boxes and avoid enemies to find the door that will allow him to leave.